Get

 • Weakness

-If you notice these symptoms, offer the cat fresh water and food.
-Provide immediate shelter from the sun, and if the symptoms persist, take the cat to the vet for emergency assistance.
+If you notice these signs, offer the cat fresh water and provide immediate shelter from the sun.
+If possible, put them under a fan or put them in an area with good airflow and use a damp cloth to gently cool them down with cool (not cold) water.
+If the signs persist, take the cat to the vet for emergency assistance.

 5. Make Emergency Temporary Shelters